JaspreetKhela/JaspreetKhela/README.md

 # Hello, I'm Jaspreet Khela! 👋
 Welcome!
-Below I share an overview of my personal, academic, and professional background, detailing my education, experiences, and the diverse range of technical and non-technical projects I have undertaken.
-Explore my repositories to discover the breadth of my work and the skills I bring to every project.
+Here, I share an overview of my personal, academic, and professional development, detailing my educational background, work experiences, and personal interests.
+You will find a diverse range of technical and non-technical projects I have undertaken, illustrating my growth in physical health, emotional intelligence, and skills in various fields.
+Explore my repositories to discover the breadth of my work, including foundational education, professional achievements, personal pursuits, and future aspirations.
+Dive in to see the comprehensive skills I bring to every project.
 __________
 ## Primary Table of Contents
 1. [Overview](#overview)